junxit/us-congress-bills-111/metadata.md

 - 2010-03-24 — Introduced in Senate
 - 2010-03-24 — Read twice and referred to the Committee on Veterans' Affairs. (text of measure as introduced: CR S2026)
 - 2010-03-24 — Sponsor introductory remarks on measure.
 (CR S2026)
+- 2010-03-26 — Passed Senate without amendment by Unanimous Consent. (text: CR S2165)
+- 2010-03-26 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S2165)
+- 2010-03-26 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S2165)
+- 2010-03-26 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S2165)
+- 2010-04-13 — Held at the desk.
+- 2010-04-13 — Received in the House.